 The Billings method was developed by Dr. John and Evelyn Billings.
 According to this method, you have to track the texture and consistency of your cervical mucus.
 If you plan any sexual intercourse during the peak period (less than two days before ovulation), there are chances to conceive a baby boy when the mucus is thin and slippery.
 Although there is no guarantee of success of this method, research carried out in 2011 indicates a success rate of around 95% (4).

-A major drawback of this method is that it is difficult to evaluate the exact consistency of cervical mucus that would give successful results.
+A major drawback of this method is that, for most women, it is difficult to evaluate the exact consistency of cervical mucus that would give successful results.
 Moreover, the consistency of the mucus sometimes changes due to reasons other than ovulation, such as a result of medications or the use of lubricants.

-The Shuttles method was suggested by Dr. Landrum Shuttles, the author of the book, How to Choose the Sex of Your Baby.
-According to Dr. Shuttles’ research, male sperms (carrying Y chromosomes) are smaller, weaker, lighter, and faster, while female sperms (carrying X chromosomes) are bigger, stronger, heavier, and slower.
+The Shettles method was suggested by Dr. Landrum Shettles, the author of the book, How to Choose the Sex of Your Baby.
+According to Dr. Shettles’ research, male sperms (carrying Y chromosomes) are smaller, weaker, lighter, and faster, while female sperms (carrying X chromosomes) are bigger, stronger, heavier, and slower.
 Thus, if the intercourse is closer to the day of ovulation, there will be a greater chance to conceive a baby boy because male sperm will reach the egg first.
+There is to consider that the day of ovulation could be hard to predict or change due to medical or stress reasons.

 Some researchers disagree with this theory, as there is strong medical evidence to prove that this method allows you to choose the sex of your baby with certainty (5).